Sensitivity (electronics)

 The sensitivity of an electronic device, such as a communications system receiver, or detection device, such as a PIN diode, is the minimum magnitude of input signal required to produce a specified output signal having a specified signal-to-noise ratio, or other specified criteria.
+In general, it is the signal level required for a particular quality of received information.

-In signal processing, sensitivity also relates to bandwidth and noise floor.
+In signal processing, sensitivity also relates to bandwidth and noise floor as is explained in more detail below.